sap-tutorials/How-Tos/tutorials/2017/02/codejam-gettingstarted-hxe/codejam-gettingstarted-hxe.md

 [ACCORDION-BEGIN [Step 5: Download Eclipse](Download Eclipse)]

-While the import is taking place you will need to download a copy of the Eclipse software which will allow you to add the appropriate plugins to connect to your new HXE server.
+While the import is taking place you will need to download a copy of the Eclipse software which will allow you to add the appropriate plugins to connect to your new SAP HANA, express edition server.

-We recommend [Eclipse Neon](http://www.eclipse.org/downloads/packages/), the Java EE version in case you later want to explore the SAP HANA Cloud Platform.
+We recommend [Eclipse Neon](http://www.eclipse.org/downloads/packages/), the Java EE version in case you later want to explore the SAP Cloud Platform.

 [ACCORDION-END]